7858LC/deep-sea-habitat/README.md

-# Deep Sea Habitat - Systems Engineering Project
+# DSH - Systems Engineering Project

-A comprehensive systems engineering documentation and design project for a deep-sea habitat system capable of sustained operations at depths exceeding 6,000 meters.
+A comprehensive systems engineering documentation and design project for a DSH system capable of sustained operations at depths exceeding 6,000 meters.

 ## Project Overview

-This project contains complete technical documentation, system architecture diagrams, operational procedures, and design specifications for an integrated deep-sea habitat system.
+This project contains complete technical documentation, system architecture diagrams, operational procedures, and design specifications for an integrated DSH system.
 The habitat is designed to support 12-15 personnel for extended missions (30+ days) in extreme deep-sea environments.

 ## Project Structure